trinidj/calculator-app/README.md

 - Mathematical logic and operations
 - User interface design and layout
-- Event handling and input validation
+- DOM manipulation and event handling
 - Function organization and code structure
-- problem solving and debugging
+- Problem solving and debugging

 ## 🛠️ Built With
 - HTML/CSS/JavaScript